dblume/lifestream/README.md

 ### Links

-These are the feeds where I am usually noting some a site's links or some way I've interacted with that site.
+These are the feeds where I am usually noting some site's links or some way I've interacted with that site.

 * Amazon Wishlist